16 Reshaping tables with dplyr

 Modified

-• Collapse a table to summary statistics with summarise().
+• Reduce a column to one number with summarise().

-• Use group_by() to compute those summaries per group — the split-apply-combine pattern.
+• Compute those summaries one-per-group with group_by() — the split-apply-combine idea.

-msleep is a warm-up, chosen because it is small and the columns are easy to reason about.
-Keep the biological payoff in view as you go: filtering mammals that sleep more than 16 hours is the same operation as filtering genes with an adjusted p-value below 0.05; selecting the name and sleep_total columns is the same as pulling sample_id and condition out of a sample sheet; and summarizing sleep by taxonomic order is the same as summarizing mean expression by treatment group.
-Learn the verbs here; reuse them on your own data.
+We’ll practice on msleep, a small table of how long different mammals sleep.
+It’s a stand-in, picked because it’s tiny enough to see all at once and the columns need no explaining.
+But hold the genomics version in your head the whole time: filtering to mammals that sleep more than 16 hours is the same operation as filtering to genes with an adjusted p-value below 0.05; pulling out two columns is the same as pulling sample_id and condition from a sample sheet; and averaging sleep within each taxonomic order is the same as averaging expression within each treatment group.
+Same verbs, bigger stakes.

 1 A quantitative, theoretical framework for understanding mammalian sleep.
 Van M. Savage, Geoffrey B. West.
 Proceedings of the National Academy of Sciences Jan 2007, 104 (3) 1051-1056; DOI: 10.1073/pnas.0610080104